Table of Contents

 The abdominal cavity and pelvic cavity are surrounded by muscles of the abdominal wall.
 The pelvis and the pelvic floor muscles seal the abdominal and pelvic cavity in a caudal direction; in the cranial direction, the abdominal cavity is bordered by the diaphragm.

 Dorsally, there are the posterior abdominal muscles, the back muscles, and the lumbar spine.
 The anterior and lateral abdominal muscles—the actual abdominal wall—are located ventrally and laterally.

 Muscles of the Abdominal Wall

-The abdominal muscles are divided into:
+The abdominal muscles are divided into the following:

 - Lateral group: obliquus externus abdominis, obliquus internus abdominis, transversus abdominis muscle